 No charges were filed.

-This post documents an Ann Arbor Police Department investigation (Case No. 20-16624) initiated on May 27, 2020, and classified as “harassing communications.”
+The record reflects an Ann Arbor Police Department investigation (Case No. 20-16624) initiated on May 27, 2020, and classified as “harassing communications.”

 Exhibit 1 — Ann Arbor Police Department Case Classification